pyeventsourcing/esdbclient/README.md

 dog = get_dog(dog_id)
 assert dog.name == 'Fido'
-assert dog.tricks == ['roll over', 'fetch ball', 'sit']
+assert dog.tricks == ['roll over', 'fetch ball', 'sit'] assert dog.version == 3
+assert dog.is_from_snapshot is True
 ```

+We can see from the `is_from_snapshot` attribute that the `Dog` object was indeed
+reconstructed from the snapshot.

 ### Read all events